Uniswap/docs/docs/contracts/uniswapx/03-auction-types.md

     - Unimind is a gradient descent algorithm developed by Uniswap Labs to optimize both the amount given to the swapper and auction speed.
 4. The user signs the auction parameters and sends them to Uniswap Labs.
 5. Uniswap Labs updates the auction parameters to set the auction start block and sends the auction to fillers.
-6. Fillers compete to fill the auction on-chain.
+6. Fillers compete to fill the auction onchain.

 ## Base & Unichain: Priority Gas Auctions